-The Council's MTFS details the current position and assumed future direction of travel for the Council's finances, including demonstrating how the Council is proactively responding to the current financial challenges of constrained Government funding and increasing demographic pressures on some services.
+The Council's MTFS details the current position and assumed future direction of travel for the Council's finances.
+The Council will focus on managing the impacts of Covid-19 in the local area, supporting residents, businesses and the voluntary sector and keeping the Council's finances on a secure footing.
+The Council will continue to invest in good local services while protecting the most vulnerable in the community and investing for the future.
 The key objective of the MTFS is to set the lowest possible Council Tax consistent with delivering "fairer finances" and achieving the aims of the Corporate Plan.

-Since 2011/12, the Council has achieved efficiencies of around £71m. £30m of these have been achieved by internal restructuring and the sharing of services with other organisations, £22m from procurement and contract savings and £19m from income generation, inflation restrictions and other savings.
+Since 2011/12, the Council has achieved efficiencies of around £74m. £30m of these have been achieved by internal restructuring and the sharing of services with other organisations, £23m from procurement and contract savings and £21m from income generation, inflation restrictions and other savings.

 The current MTFS highlights the uncertainty in the size of the Council's funding gap and options available for meeting it.
 It identifies how a balanced budget will need to be delivered through a mix of efficiencies and charge increases, with the overall aim of protecting, as far as is practicable, local services whilst enhancing working arrangements with others and creating a sustainable financial position.
 The funding issues faced by the Council will require additional savings to be identified and implemented in order to achieve the lowest possible Council Tax increases in future years.
-An additional £4.2m of extra savings/ income have previously been identified for 2020/21 although there is currently uncertainty around their likely delivery as a result of the Covid-19 pandemic.
-An updated MTFS was published in September and reflects the changing circumstances resulting from the effect of Covid-19 on the Council's finances and its anticipated impact on local residents and businesses.
-The MTFS can be found on the Council's website at:
+An additional $\pounds 2.6m$ of extra savings/ income have been identified to be delivered in 2021/22.
+The strategy continues to evolve, and an updated version will be published in September reflecting the continuing circumstances resulting from the effect of Covid-19 on the Council's finances and its impact on local residents and businesses.